Gen Re’s Dread Disease Survey and Insights From a Regional Analysis for China

 Ausgabe: September 2019 |

-Von Tuan Miang Chua, Life/Health Regional Director, ASEAN, China, Hong Kong, India, Shanghai
+Von Tuan Miang Chua, Life/Health Head of Region ASEAN, China, Hong Kong and India, based in Shanghai

 Ryan Tian, Life/Health Pricing Actuary, Hong Kong

 Gen Re has been conducting product and claim experience surveys of Dread Disease products in Asia since the mid-1990s.
 From 2005, we started to include information and data from Mainland China.
 In the latest survey covering the period from 2012 to 2015, which included 110 million in-force policies and 1.3 million claims, about 90% of the data originated from the 14 participating companies in Mainland China.
 In this second part of the insights from Gen Re’s Dread Disease Survey 2012–2015, we will delve into the regional analysis for China.

 China is a diversified market in terms of biometric risk, driven by the varied lifestyles and living environments in its different regions.
 An in-depth discussion on this may help the industry and the public better understand the following areas:

 - The market of China consists of different types of insurance companies: state-owned, Chinese private capital, joint ventures and foreign companies.
 Usually, joint ventures and foreign companies have more exposure in the largest, or what local media call “first-tier” and “second-tier”, cities of East, South and North China.1 In contrast, state-owned companies tend to operate nationwide.
 Therefore, when we look at the difference in the overall experience by company, we should consider the impact of the geographic origin of their business rather than simply blaming it on the quality of their operation.